 Denver Digerati is a singular initiative developed with the Denver Theatre District that brings today's digital animation and motion-based artwork to the public through LED screens located in the heart of Downtown Denver.
-Through a strong artist commission program and summer Friday Flash series, Denver Digerati is cultivating an international network of digital artists to showcase the most exciting advances in art.
+Through our artist commission program, Friday Flash series and most recently our signature SUPERNOVA Outdoor Animation Festival, Denver Digerati is cultivating an international network of digital artists to showcase the most exciting advances in art.
 Denver Digerati is the future of public art.

 The Denver Theatre District's LED infrastructure is unique to any other city in the country, supporting a mandate to enhance Denver's urban core through a dynamic arts- presence by local innovators and leading artists from around the world.
 The project is curated by Denver residents Ivar Zeile and Ryan Pattie.